sharmaabhishekk/sharmaabhishekk.github.io/_projects/player_roles_clustering.md

 # Re-implementing Player Roles Clustering in Python

 With so much public work happening in the football analytics sphere in the last year, there have been tons of new and interesting ideas popping up.
 With that, there have also been a lot of newcomers into the field.
-One of the most popular questions is "*How to get started with football analytics?*".
+One of the most popular questions is "**How to get started with football analytics?**".
 While there are lots of tutorials and guides, I personally feel like there's a lot of educational value in simply re-implementing others' ideas.
 That is, you see a model/methodology in another language or framework and you try to flesh it out in code in *your* preferred language.
 Aside from how it is a learning experience for *you* yourself, you're also contributing to the open-source football analytics community.
-Having mulitple methods to do the same thing definitely helps to expand the original idea's reach.
+Having multiple methods to do the same thing definitely helps to expand the original idea's reach.

-To that end, I have decided to implement this excellent blogpost from [Michael Imburgio](http://michaelimburgio.com) -  ["DEFINING ROLES: HOW EVERY PLAYER CONTRIBUTES TO GOALS"](https://www.americansocceranalysis.com/home/2020/8/3/defining-roles-how-every-player-contributes-to-goals).
+To that end, I have decided to implement this excellent blog from [Michael Imburgio](http://michaelimburgio.com) -  ["**Defining Roles: How Every Player Contributes to Goals**"](https://www.americansocceranalysis.com/home/2020/8/3/defining-roles-how-every-player-contributes-to-goals).
 In the article, Michael tries to move past the on-paper formations for players and instead, cluster them based on the roles they're performing on the pitch.
 Personally, this is one of the best written pieces on clustering players.
 If you haven't read it already, you should because a) it's really cool, and b) I'll be referencing it heavily henceforth.

 Michael has also made the original R code and the MLS data(!) available [here](https://github.com/mimburgi/SoccerStuff/tree/master/ASAclusters).
-We'll try to work this out in Python instead of R and I've also changed the dataset; instead of the MLS, we'll use the Premier League 2019/20 dataset.
-This is mostly because I am more familiar with the PL than the MLS.
+We'll try to work this out in Python instead of R and I've also changed the dataset; instead of the MLS, we'll use the Premier League 2019/20 dataset (mostly because I am more familiar with the PL than the MLS).

 My objective for this post is pretty simple: to try and stay as close to the original idea as possible and hopefully being able to replicate their results.

-(If you're just interested in just the code for this post, the github link's [here]())
+(If you're just interested in just the code for this post, the github link's [here](https://github.com/sharmaabhishekk/random_stuff/blob/master/player_roles_cluster_impl/final_analysis.ipynb))

-## Pre-requisites
+## Prerequisites

 I'm assuming you already have python and R installed (yeah I know I said python only but we'll need R for a teeny tiny part).
 In addition, we will need these python libraries:

 * Matplotlib - Plotting
-* Pandas - Pre-processing and data manipulation
+* Pandas - Preprocessing and data manipulation
 * Numpy - Array manipulation
 * Rpy2 - Interacting with R inside Python
 * Sklearn - Hierarchical clustering, dimension reduction

 Optional stuff:

-* Factor-analyzer - Analysing the factor importances for our model
+* Factor-analyzer - Analyzing the factor importances for our model
-* Advanced-pca - Performing PCA decomposition
+* Advanced-pca - Performing PCA decomposition with rotation
-* Scipy - Visualizing the dendogram
+* Scipy - Visualizing the dendrogram

-All of those should be just a `pip install` away!

 For R, you'll just need one external library - `psych`.

 ## Dataset

 Michael's original MLS data is [here](https://github.com/mimburgi/SoccerStuff/blob/master/ASAclusters/2019summary.txt).
 It has 19 features for each player and there are a total of 275 players.
 Most of those (16), we can pull directly from the public sites (fbref and understat).
-The other three are where we differ from his data.
-They are:
+The other three - where we differ slightly - are:

 * xP% - expected Pass %
 * % of possession chains in which player participated with a shot
 * % of possession chains in which player participated with a key pass

 Since those three features are not available publicly on fbref, I had to work those out myself.
-While the latter two are straighforward enough, for the xP% value, I used a simple logistic regression classifer and trained it on the spatial coordinates of passes plus some other features encoding the game state(time, score, speed of play).
+While the latter two are straightforward enough, for the xP% value, I used a simple logistic regression classifier and trained it on the spatial coordinates of passes plus some other features encoding the game state(time, score, speed of play).
+It's probably not as great as ASA's model but it will do for now.

-The resulting dataframe after merging the various data sources is [here]() and this is our starting point.
+The resulting dataframe after merging the various data sources is [here](https://github.com/sharmaabhishekk/random_stuff/blob/master/player_roles_cluster_impl/data.csv) and this is our starting point.

 ## Preprocessing